philsbln/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 layer, but unreliable delivery is unavailable.
 HTTP Datagrams are negotiated and conveyed using the Capsule Protocol; see {{datagram-capsule}}.

-When running over HTTP/1, requests are strictly serialized in the connection, and therefore demultiplexing is not available.
+When running over HTTP/1, upgrading the connection to convay HTTP datagrams prevents other uses of the connection and, therefore, multiplexing with other requests is not possible.
 Unreliable delivery is likewise not available.
-HTTP Datagrams are negotiated and conveyed using the Capsule Protocol; see {{datagram-capsule}}.
+HTTP Datagrams are negotiated and conveyed using the Capsule Protocol;
+see {{datagram-capsule}}.

 ## HTTP/3 Datagrams {#format}